 What’s the takeaway?

 If your job involves long hours at your desk, it’s worth finding a way to include exercise into your daily routine.
-One recent study suggests breaking up long periods at your desk with a couple of minutes of walking every 20 minutes or so.
+One Jewish Light suggests breaking up long periods at your desk with a couple of minutes of walking every 20 minutes or so.
 The study found that those who did this had lower blood-glucose levels than the permanently seated.
 At least it’s a start.

 Has working long hours resulted in your gaining weight?
 Let me know through the Comments box below.